 A frenum is a soft tissue that connects the upper lips to the gums.
 In some patients, the frenulum or frenum can be bigger than average and come in between the front teeth creating a gap.

-The third and final possible cause of diastema can simply be the anatomy of your jaw and teeth.
+The third possible cause of diastema can simply be the anatomy of your jaw and teeth.
 If your teeth are smaller than average, their distribution will include gaps between your teeth.

 Likewise, your jaw can be much bigger than average, so although your teeth are normal in size, there will still be some gaps between your teeth.